 Grand Falls is located just northwest of Flagstaff and are actually taller than Niagra Falls at 185 feet.
 This spot is so remote that only four-wheel drive vehicles can get to them, and only at certain times of the year.

 These falls are located just six miles away from Supai and a fitness challenge to get to!
 Some believe that Beaver Falls is a lot of little falls stacked on top of each other, due to the way it flows.

 This waterfall isn’t something that anyone can just drive to, but it’s more of a reward to see after completing the grueling 4.6 miles it takes to get to it in the Sabino Canyon region.

 The bright blue-green waters of Havasu Falls are so majestic that they draw people to them from all over the country.
-Not only are these falls great for photographing, but they’re a fun place to take a swim too!
+Not only are these stunning waterfalls great for photographing, but they’re a fun place to take a swim too!